Doctor Who - The Music

 7E Part Two cues 4 (1:19) & 5 (1:18), joined back-to-back.
 The cues appear at 0:28:32 and 0:31:37 and together underscore the Doctor's time under guard by the Deputy Chief Caretaker, and his subsequent escape.

 7E 4m16: the climax to Paradise Towers, starting at 1:34:32.
-An excerpt appeared on the DVD Photo Gallery suite.
+An excerpt appeared on the DVD Photo Gallery suite, and the full cue was re-released on The 50th Anniversary Collection.

 7H 2m8 (extended from the original 1:53 cue).
 The televised version was released on the DVD isolated soundtrack, starting at 0:36:56, and formed part of The 50th Anniversary Collection suite.
 The music underscores the fight scene between Mike and the school caretaker.